 Recently we went to look for Flamingos in Gandipet or Osman Sagar one of the bigger lakes among the lakes encircling Hyderabad, some of these lakes are natural and others were specially made or enlarged during the reign of the Nizams to ensure water security.
 Over period lakes like Gandipet, Manjeera, Pocharam, Ameenpur, Shamirpet, Peerancheru etc have become a natural sanctuary of local as well as migrant birds.
 These visits were part of a GHAC Nature club and we visited Gandipet Lake twice in last one month.
 My main purpose was to observe pink Flamingos as some sightings were reported by other birders.
 As you will see in some of the pictures below, Flamingos are one of the most beautiful and graceful birds.
 Every city with a nightlife worth talking or reading about has a club or restaurant named Flamingos ( don’t believe me go Google it 🙂 ) Unfortunately the numbers of Flamingos around the world are reducing due to poaching for their beautiful feathers, meat and habitat destruction, so when we heard about Flamingos sighting in Hyderabad we were really excited.

 It is one huge lake though not very deep as we could see flamingos and other birds walking in the lake bed.
-We split in two groups and one group walked towards the flamingos and we walked the other side.
-We saw a lot of Painted Storks, River Tern, Grey heron, Greater Flamingo, Brown headed Gull, White Ibis etc. Click on this link here for a complete list of birds seen and here seen on the second visit.
+We split into two groups and one group walked towards the flamingos and we walked the other side.
+We saw a lot of Painted Storks, River Tern, Grey heron, Greater Flamingo, Brown-headed Gull, White Ibis etc. Click on this link here for a complete list of birds seen and here seen on the second visit.

 By the time it was our turn to visit the Flamingo side of the lake most of them have flown to the other end and were too far to click any pictures.
 We could have gone towards them to click pictures but I personally feel it is unethical to chase birds for clicking pictures and no picture is worth chasing a bird or disturbing them in what they are doing.
 The aim of a bird photographer should be to click pictures without disturbing the bird at all, even if it means missing some shots, then let it be.

-Any ways in our second visit I was slightly lucky and was able to click some pictures of Flamingos, but since we were on the wrong side of the lake with sun shining bright on our lenses the Pink color of flamingos has not come properly so I thought I will use B&W pictures to try to make them a bit artistic.
+Anyways in our second visit I was slightly lucky and was able to click some pictures of Flamingos, but since we were on the wrong side of the lake with sun shining brightly on our lenses the Pink color of flamingos has not come properly so I thought I will use B&W pictures to try to make them a bit artistic.

 As I was not very happy with the pictures I have clicked I requested Dr. Jagan Pannala, an avid bird watcher and Sr. Lecturer of Zoology in Sri Chaitanya Junior College to share some of his pictures to be published on this blog.
 He kindly agreed and the next two awesome pictures that you see have been clicked by Dr. Jagan, do check more of his work on Facebook and Flickr.